 New Zealand has three official languages: English, New Zealand sign language and Maori, more commonly known as te reo Maori (or Māori if we are being perfectionists).

-English may dominate the conversation in New Zealand, but you see and hear Maori often mostly while travelling through the country and seeing all the Maori place names!
+English may dominate the conversation in New Zealand, but around 50,000 people in New Zealand speak te reo Maori well or very well according to the 2017 census.
+Plus, you see and hear Maori often mostly while travelling through the country, especially when seeing all the Maori place names!
 Those interested in learning about the first culture of New Zealand can take part in a variety of cultural experiences, which usually involves visiting a marae.